saprykins/AF_INFA/README.md

 1/ password usage

-The password is [encrypted] in transit (https://stackoverflow.com/questions/70052068/python-requests-library-how-to-ensure-https-requests)
+The password is [encrypted](https://stackoverflow.com/questions/70052068/python-requests-library-how-to-ensure-https-requests) in transit thanks to HTTPS by default

 source links: